sven-lerner/missing_data_pub/README.md

 4. run the imputations `$ cd src & python run_data_imputations.py`

 5. run the desired notebook for the particular results in question, ensure to run the first cell of the notebook to import the required modules and load the required data. to start the notebook server run `$ cd src & jupyter notebook`
+- We have indicated in each result in the notebook how long it took us to run on a Macbook Pro with 2.8 GHz Quad-Core Intel Core i7 processor and 16 GB 2133 MHz LPDDR3 for memory.

-Some of the results take quite some time to run (for example the simulations).
+- Some of the results take quite some time to run (for example the simulations).
 We have indicated in the notebook when you should expect results to run for a long time.

 ## Paper Results and Their Locations
 Each of the paper results can be found in the notebook corresponding to it's section in the paper.